Grand Teton National Park Continues Efforts to Protect Bighorn Sheep.

 Will volunteer teams need a backcountry permit for overnight stays in the management zone they are assigned?
 No. Teams will be provided guidance based on their specific circumstance on the best location to camp.
 All backcountry camping regulations (no fires, food storage, party size, camping in designated areas, etc.) will be in effect.

 Can volunteers use stock while participating as a qualified volunteer?
 Only zones 1 and 6 are conducive to stock-supported camping and subsequent removal effort, thus volunteers reliant on stock will be limited in their options to participate in non-native mountain goat removal.
 Please review stock regulations if you intend to utilize this resource.
-In particular, 1) stock use is limited to park-maintained trails and may not leave the trails for any purpose to include scouting and goat retrieval; 2) stock users must provide all certified weed-free feed that is necessary for the entire operation; and 3) grazing on park vegetation is not allowed.
+In particular, 1) stock use is limited to park-maintained trails and may not leave the trails for any purpose to include scouting and mountain goat carcass retrieval; 2) stock users must provide all certified weed-free feed that is necessary for the entire operation; and 3) grazing on park vegetation is not allowed.
 Prior to arriving, volunteers should read Grand Teton National Park’s webpage regarding stock-use inside the park.